 The Campus Affairs Committee oversees the policies, concerns, and issues that affect the entire campus.
 The committee reviews and creates policies and procedures to protect the campus community in both external relationships, as well as internal operations.
 Read more.

 The Educational Affairs Committee reviews policies and initiatives intended to enhance the University’s educational system.
 Read more.

-The Elections, Representation, & Governance (ERG) Committee is responsible for preserving the principals of shared governance for the Senate and the University as a whole.
+The Elections, Representation, & Governance (ERG) Committee is responsible for preserving the principles of shared governance for the Senate and the University as a whole.
 The committee reviews the plans of organization for the colleges, schools, and other units on campus, as well as makes any appropriate recommendations for improvement of the overall operation of the Senate.
 Read more.

 The Equity, Diversity, & Inclusion (EDI) Committee supports the efforts of the Office of Diversity and Inclusion by actively provoting an equitable, diverse, and inclusive campus that is free from all forms of discrimination.
-The committee forumlates and reviews policies and procedures pertaining to issues of equity, diversity, and inclusion, including policies on non-discrimination and accessiblity.
+The committee formulates and reviews policies and procedures pertaining to issues of equity, diversity, and inclusion, including policies on non-discrimination and accessiblity.
 Read more.

 The Faculty Affairs Committee reviews policies pertaining to faculty members' campus life for necessary editions and amendments, in addition to creating new protections for faculty.
 Read more.

 The Programs, Courses, & Curricula (PCC) Committee evaluates and reviews policies and proposals concerning modifications to academic programs, curricula, and courses.
 Read more.